daniel1noble/meta-workshop/README.md

 This webpage hosts material for our meta-analysis workshop that will run complimentary to the A21 session "*Illuminating hot topics in experimental biology: A meta-analytic approach to understanding biological phenomenon*" at the Society for Experimental Biology ([SEB](https://www.sebiology.org/events/seb-annual-conference-2022.html)) 2022 conference in Montpellier, France.

 The workshop is a team effort, run by [Daniel Noble](https://www.nobledan.com), [Nicholas Wu](https://wunicholas.wixsite.com/home) and [Essie Rodgers](http://www.rodgerslab.com/the-team.html).
-It is geared towards researchers interested in conducting a meta-analysis in the research of comparative physiology.
+It is geared towards researchers interested in conducting a meta-analysis in the field of comparative physiology.
 Having said that, all the principles learnt here apply to meta-analyses conducted in any research field.

 Meta-analysis is a huge, complex topic.
 We can only hope to touch the surface of how it's done in a single morning workshop.
 As such, we will not have time to cover a critical aspect of meta-analysis; the process of systematic searching and data curation.